Texas Restoration Area

 - Texas Parks and Wildlife Department

 - Texas General Land Office

 - National Oceanic and Atmospheric Administration

 - U.S. Department of Agriculture

 - U.S. Environmental Protection Agency

-Below is a list of projects being led by the trustees for the Texas Restoration Area.
+Projects led by the trustees for the Texas Restoration Area are below.
+Use the filters below to search for specific projects.
 Learn more about individual projects below or view them in our interactive map.
 You can also learn about the environmental compliance for each of these projects.